American Express® Business Checking Account 2023 Review

 Expect to pay a monthly maintenance fee with most business checking accounts.
 Fees tend to start around $10 per month and can be much higher.

-In rare cases, you may find some accounts don’t have monthly maintenance fees.
+In rare cases, some accounts don’t have monthly maintenance fees.
 This mainly applies to online banks or those that offer very few included services.

 Balance requirements to waive fees

-Your business will usually receive a number of monthly transactions at no cost.
+Your business will usually receive several monthly transactions at no cost.
 Each additional transaction incurs a fee.

 Some banks only include certain transaction types.
 It’s important to know which types are and aren’t included.